MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 > This toggle is expected to be available in late February 2020.
 In the meantime, you can choose **Enter XML data** for the **Settings format**, and then enter XML similar to the example in the [Office Deployment Tool](#office-deployment-tool) section.

-## How to prepare your organization for Microsoft Search in Bing
+## How to enhance Microsoft Search in Bing results for your organization

 If you decide to deploy Microsoft Search in Bing in your organization, we recommend that you at least send an email to your users to explain the reason behind the upcoming change, the benefits of using Bing to search workplace information, and when they can expect to see the change occur.